superfly/ab-test-example-app/README.md

 ## How it works

 This app is simple for you to set up for your own experimental purposes.
 And although it's easy-to-use and understand, it's accomplishing *a lot* for you.
-Heres what its doing:
+Here's what its doing:

 * Using Fly's proxy library to generate a fetch-like function that makes a request to an origin (your app)
 * Sets your origin as the "original" version and then creates variants based on new code you provide in `/variants`